cgradwohl/Sluggit/README.md

 ## Commit and Push Procedure:
 The app is served via the express server.
 Our server serves the `/public` directory (take a look at line 40 in `server.js`).

-To update your changes in the github repo:
+To update your changes in the github repo DO THE FOLLOWING FIRST:

 1. Run `$ git pull` make sure you have the most current version and resolve merge conflicts.
 2. Make sure your did step 1!